Claire Dean

 Transport

 Taxi drivers are the most frequent scammers since they try to take advantage of travelers whenever they can.
 Pay attention to the meter and avoid being overcharged.
-Tourists have been targeted and robbed by bogus taxi drivers and robberies have been reported in taxis from the Cusco airport.
+Tourists have been targeted and robbed by bogus taxi drivers, and robberies have been reported in taxis from the Cusco airport.
+Try to arrange an authorized taxi del Cusco ahead of time or with your tour agency for a safe transit to the center.

 Unofficial Cusco Taxi